pixelbrackets/localhost-project-listing/README.md

 ## Usage

-- Edit the `web/index.html` and change the project list as desired
+- Edit the `web/index.html` file and add your project to the list
+- Change the link to any format that suits you best (subdir, ports, aliases, …)
+- 💡 The filter sorts the projects by name automatically

 ## License